Trump rebuked in Georgia as Republicans reject his hand-picked midterm challengers | Politics

 "Georgia Republicans do like Trump, but they're tired of his bullshit and want to move on," Erickson wrote on Twitter.
 The night was not a total loss for Trump.
 His pick for U.S. Senate, former American football star Herschel Walker, easily won the Republican nomination.
 And in Texas, the Trump-backed Attorney General Ken Paxton defeated state Land Commissioner George P. Bush in a runoff after the March primary.

-The political environment has grown increasingly favorable to Republicans in the run up to November's midterms.
-According to a Reuters/Ipsos opinion poll completed on Tuesday, President Joe Biden's approval rating has fallen to 36%, the lowest level of his presidency, reflecting voter worries over rising inflation.
+The political environment has grown increasingly favorable for Republicans in the run-up to November's midterms.
+According to a Reuters/Ipsos opinion poll completed on Tuesday, President Joe Biden's approval rating has fallen to 36%, the lowest level of his presidency, reflecting voter worries over inflation.
 Kemp will face Stacey Abrams, a progressive voting-rights activist who secured the Democratic nomination on Tuesday.
 In a victory speech, Kemp sought to paint Adams as a far-left radical who only saw the governorship as a "stepping stone" to the White House.
 He vowed to defeat her, as he did narrowly in 2018.

 Trump has made more than 190 endorsements since leaving office, amassing a mixed record in competitive contests.
 His nominee for U.S. Senate in Pennsylvania, the television host Dr. Mehmet Oz, is in a race still too close to call a week after voting.
 Kemp was also able to maintain broad support because his policies, including a hard line on immigration and lower taxes, were popular with the Trump's base.
 During a speech, Kemp touted his record of drawing investment to the state.